raspberrypilearning/anime-expressions/en/step_8.md

 + As well as hex colours, you can also use colour names such as 'teal' and 'coral'.

-+ The size of the fonts used. `1rem` is normal font size. `3rem` is three times as big.
++ The size of the fonts used. `1rem` is the normal font size. `3rem` is three times as big.

 + Try different border effects in the `dashed-border` style or switch to the `solid-border` class.